In the guide

 Construction products include products such as doors, windows, shutters and gates, membranes, thermal insulation products, chimneys and flues, sanitary appliances, fire alarms, flooring, fire retardant products, space heating appliances, power cables, glass, and fixings.

-Back to topUKCA, UKNI and CE marking
+Back to topUKCA, CE and UKNI marking

-It is the manufacturer's responsibility to carry out the conformity assessment in accordance with the legislation.
-Although not all construction products sold in the UK need to bear UKCA marking, if a construction product does require a UKCA mark but does not have one, it is illegal to place it on the UK market.
+Not all construction products sold in GB need to bear UKCA marking.
+However, if a construction product does require a UKCA mark but does not have one, it is illegal to place it on the GB market.

 You should know what products must bear the UKCA mark and the accompanying documents required, and should be able to identify products that are clearly not in compliance.

 Where Northern Ireland is involved, there is a further mark that is used: the UKNI mark.
+This is needed because of the Northern Ireland Protocol, which came into force on 1 January 2021.

-Back to topMHCLG guidance
+Back to topDLUHC guidance

-Back to topPenalties
+Back to topTrading Standards

 Back to topKey legislation